Crypto0w0/Crypto0w0/README.md

-### Hi there!👋.
+### Hello there!👋
-👩‍💻I'm codding on Python, C# and C++.
-Easily speak English🇬🇧, German🇩🇪.
+👩‍💻I code on C#, Java and Python
+Fluently speak German🇩🇪 and English🇬🇧
-💻Learning in computer academy Step, Odesa, Ukraine🇺🇦.
+💻Study in computer academy Step, Odesa, Ukraine🇺🇦 🤞Love good music ~
-🤞If you need here's my CodeWars https://www.codewars.com/users/Crypto0w0
 <!--
 **Crypto0w0/Crypto0w0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.